inguillen87/chatboc-frontend/README.md

 ### Chat type parameter

-Every request to `/ask` now includes a `tipo_chat` field derived from `VITE_APP_TARGET`.
-The backend uses this value to route questions to either the municipal or pyme logic.
+Requests to the bot should target `/ask/municipio` or `/ask/pyme`.
+Choose the endpoint based on the business sector or use the `tipo_chat` field to override the decision.

 ### Local API proxy